transparency-dev/trillian-tessera/README.md

 > [!IMPORTANT]
 > There is currently no easy way to determine that integration has completed.
-> Provided that you ~always have a personality instance running, this isn't an issue.
+> This isn't an issue if the personality process is continually running.
 > For personalities that have reasons to require periods of downtime, #341 tracks adding an API to allow for clean shutdown.

 ## Usage